yannklein/stimulusjs-snippets/README.md

 # StimulusJS Snippets for VS code
 A very simple set of snippets to simplify your StimulusJS dev life.

+## Kudos to:
+- [Nejdet Kadir Bektaş](https://github.com/nejdetkadir) for adding the Hotwire dedicated snippets

 ## Available snippets
 So far, that's all we provide: